Universal Charitable Deduction

 Charitable Deductions: What is the issue?

 As a general rule of thumb, charitable contributions can only be a deducted if you itemize your personal deductions, instead of taking the standard deduction.
-If you don’t itemize, you don’t get the benefit.
+If you do not itemize, you do not get the benefit.
 The idea of a Universal Charitable Deduction allows people to deduct charitable contributions up to a maximum amount, regardless of their level of income and regardless of whether they itemize or take the standard deduction.

 Why do nonprofits care?